 FIGURE 2: Estimation and event window definition.
-L1 is a 6 months, L2 a few minutes around the event.
+L1 is a 6 months, L2 +/- minutes around the event.

 Source: RavenPack, November 2016

 T1 will span over 3 months before the event and T2 size will be 180 minutes spread around the event and we will restrict ourselves to 5 minutes OHLC event bucket data and all quantity will be computed by bunch of 5 minutes bucket.